EMI: Terra Firma takeover

 In 2008, EMI withdrew from the South-East Asian market entirely, forcing its large roster of acts to search out contracts with other unaffiliated labels.
 As a result, the South-East Asian market was the only region in the world where EMI was not in operation, although the record label continued to operate in Hong Kong and Indonesia (which was named Arka Music Indonesia).
 The Chinese and Taiwanese operation of EMI as well as the Hong Kong branch of Gold Label, was sold to Typhoon Group and reformed as Gold Typhoon.
 The Philippine branch of EMI changed its name to PolyEast Records, and was a joint venture between EMI itself and Pied Piper Records Corporation.
-The physical audio and video products of the label have been distributed in South-East Asia by Warner Music Group since December 2008, while new EMI releases in China and Taiwan, were distributed under Gold Typhoon which was previously known as EMI Music China and EMI Music Taiwan, respectively.
+The physical audio and video products of the label have been distributed in South-East Asia by Warner Music Group since December 2008 (Note: In September 2008, EMI withdrew from the Southeast Asian market, including Malaysia.
+Some Warner Music offices in Southeast Asia, including Malaysia and South Korea but excluding countries such as the Philippines and Taiwan, started an exclusive partnership with EMI Music.
+This partnership allowed them to manufacture, market, and distribute EMI releases within the region, including national repertoire.
+The partnership ended in August or September of 2013 when Universal Music Group acquired EMI.
+However, Warner Music acquired Parlophone and some other EMI assets, including select European companies, due to the European Commission's forced divestiture.), while new EMI releases in China and Taiwan, were distributed under Gold Typhoon which was previously known as EMI Music China and EMI Music Taiwan, respectively.
 Meanwhile, the Korean branch of EMI (known as EMI Korea Limited) had its physical releases distributed by Warner Music Korea.
 EMI Music Japan, the Japanese EMI branch, remains unchanged from the reflection of Toshiba's divestiture to the business by EMI buying the whole branch way back July 2007, making it a full subsidiary.

 In July 2009, there were reports that EMI would not sell CDs to independent album retailers in a bid to cut costs, but in fact only a handful of small physical retailers were affected.